matthieunelmes/naive-bayes-api/README.md

 ## Setting up Firebase
-Setup a new Firebase project at firebase.google.com
+Setup a new Firebase project at firebase.google.com Within the newly created project dashboard, click `Database` on the side menu and select `Create database` under the **real-time database** section.

-To get the account key.json go to:
+Next, you need to download the connection credentials which will allow the application to connect to the database.
+To do this go to:
 Project Overview -> Project Settings -> Service accounts.
-Make note of the databaseURL then generate a new private key.
-This'll download a json file which you need to rename to `firebase-service-account-key.json` and put in the root directory.
+Make note of the databaseURL then click `generate a new private key`.
+This'll download a json file which contains your connection credentials.

-Then create a .env file in the root, there is only one param you need:
-`FIREBASE_URL=<databaseURL>`
+Create a copy of example.env and rename to .env Then copy across the values from the json file which you just downloaded from Firebase.
+The `FIREBASE_URL` is the databaseURL from the previous step.

 ## Running